 One has many choices as a visitor to Cincinnati.
 Yes, there's two famous versions of Chili - Gold Star or Skyline Chili.
 And it's not just the choices with food, it's what to do.
 There's Fountain Square downtown, riverboat cruises along the Ohio River, and if you still haven't seen enough water, consider a stop at the Newport Aquarium - it has a "Million Gallons of Fun".
 At least that's what its web site promises.

-Cincinnati has great museums, a world class zoo and Kings Island Amusement Park (King's Island serves Skyline Chili).
-And the Queen City is a great place to take in a ballgame as ticket prices, hotels and parking are cheaper than many big-city venues.
+Cincinnati has great museums, a world class zoo and the Kings Island Amusement Park is a short drive north.
+The Queen City is a great place to take in a ballgame as ticket prices, hotels and parking are cheaper than many big-city venues.